ticup/CloudTypes-paper/README.md

 ### Angular-avbuttons
 If you want those online/offline buttons from in the examples to track and/or change availability of the cloudtypes server you can use the [angular-avbuttons](https://github.com/ticup/CloudTypes/blob/master/example-assets/js/angular-avbuttons.js) module.
-(Check out the [Grocery List](https://github.com/ticup/CloudTypes/blob/master/examples/grocery-ng/client) Angular client implementation for usage)
+(Check out the [Grocery List](https://github.com/ticup/CloudTypes/blob/master/examples/grocery-ng/client) AngularJS client implementation for usage)

 1. Load the module (index.html)